jeremygray/pyfilesec/docs/source/index.rst

 to hire someone to "break in on your behalf"; hopefully that is not possible, even for a well-funded adversary.
 So it is possible to lose data by trying to secure it.

-**Development status:** As of version 0.2.0, the development status is **beta**, meaning that things seem to be working well, despite some rough edges and known limitations.
-The limitations are hopefully described clearly, but this is not certain.
-Being beta, API changes are still possible if needed, and will be documented in the changelog.
-The development emphasis now is mostly on making sure that the current features are as secure as possible, as easy as feasible, and work as intended cross-platform (on Mac, Linux, and Windows).
+**Development status:** As of version 0.2.0, the development status is still **alpha**, meaning that major API changes and bugs are likely.
+The development emphasis is currently on refactoring the code from a function-based organization (0.2.0) to a class-based organization (milestone 0.3 release). class SecFile will be the core class provided by the package.
 Documentation is a work in progress.
-A few extensions are planned, notably an alternative encryption backend and zip for archive.
-Setting file permissions on Windows needs work.
-Python 3 support looks easy; ``2to3`` passes now, but python 3 is completely untested.
+A few extensions are planned, e.g., an alternative encryption backend and zip.
+File permissions on Windows needs work.
+Python 3 is completely untested.

 Comments and code contributions are welcome.
 Feedback can be posted on github (see issues at https://github.com/jeremygray/pyfilesec/).
 Contact by